raydac/java-binary-block-parser/README.md

 # Change log

-- __2.1.1 (SNAPSHOT)__
+- __3.0.0 (SNAPSHOT)__
+- lifted minimal JDK version to 11.0
+- lifted supported Android API version to 32
 - added JBBPUtils#findMaxStaticArraySize method to calculate maximal static array size in a script
 - opened some internal API
-  - minor refactoring
+- refactoring

 - __2.1.0 (05-nov-2024)__
   - minor changes in API for `JBBPVarFieldProcessor` and `JBBPCustomFieldTypeProcessor`